353words/bitmask/README.md

 Listing 2 shows how to measure the size of `DocumentPermissions` in memory.
 This program will output `5`, which is 5 bytes.
 Each byte is 8 bits so we use `5*8=40` bits to store this information.

 Ideally, every permission flag can use a single bit, it can be either `true` (1) or `false` (0).
-We have 5 permissions, which mean we can use a single byte, instead of 5, to encode the same information.
+We have 5 permissions, which means we can use a single byte, instead of 5, to encode the same information.

 ## Interlude: Numbers as Bits